Yukisschu/anhuigui/content/projects/bert-topic/index.md

 {{< lead >}}
 Suicide stands as a pressing global concern, underscoring the imperative for proactive detection and robust protective measures.
-In pursuit of ground-based countermeasures, this study delves deeply into suicide-related disclosure on platform X. It employs comprehensive pattern analyses and topic extraction to uncover distinctive patterns within both suicidal and non-suicidal groups.
+In pursuit of ground-based countermeasures, this project delves deeply into suicide-related disclosure on platform X. It employs comprehensive pattern analyses and topic extraction to uncover distinctive patterns within both suicidal and non-suicidal groups.
 {{< /lead >}}